deamaya44/aws_modules/modules/rds_read_replica/README.md

 - If creating cross-region replicas, ensure the subnet group exists in the target region
 - **CRITICAL**: For cross-region read replicas from encrypted sources:
   - You MUST set `storage_encrypted = true` on the read replica
+  - You MUST specify a `kms_key_id` in the target region (use `"alias/aws/rds"` for default AWS managed key)
   - AWS does not allow unencrypted cross-region replicas from encrypted sources
+  - The KMS key must exist in the target region where the replica is being created
   - This is enforced by AWS API and will cause deployment failures if not configured